 Students with a credit balance on their account can request a refund from the Office of Student Accounts.
-Students must submit all requests in writing to the Office of Student Accounts or electronically at int.tfc.edu by noon on Tuesday to pick up the refund check after 10:00 a.m. on Friday of that week.
-The college will not disburse refunds to students until they pay all charges and a credit balance shows on the account.
+Students must submit all requests electronically at www.tfc.edu by noon on Tuesday to pick up the refund check after 11:00 a.m. on Friday of that week.
+The college will not disburse refunds to students until all charges have been posted and paid and a credit balance shows on the account.